 Asbestos is a mineral fiber that has been used in building construction materials for insulation and as a fire retardant.
 Asbestos fibers can be breathed in when any material that contains asbestos is disturbed or damaged in a way that creates dust.
-Exposure to asbestos fibers increases the risk of developing lung cancer, mesothelioma and asbestosis.
+Breathing in asbestos fibers increases the risk of developing lung cancer, mesothelioma and asbestosis.

 You should assume that asbestos-containing materials are in your home.
 They are not dangerous unless they are damaged or disturbed in a way that creates dust.
 Asbestos fibers may get into the air during renovation or demolition if the asbestos-containing materials are not handled in the right way.